dade92/side_channel_attack_suite/trace_inspector/README.md

-trace inspector for dpacalc traces.
-Standalone application.
+    trace inspector inspect dpacalc traces.

-Prints the first 4 traces (just to see if everything is ok) and the mean and the variance of ALL the traces (in different files).
+    Produces gnuplot scripts (.gpl files) to show the mean and the dev standard of the traces, and a .png file with the persistence graph of the traces.

+    It takes as input a config file with the needed parameters.
+    An example can be found in config_example.

     Usage:
-./traceInspector.out -f filename -b batch_size [-m maxSample]
+    ./traceInspector.out configFile